 The Best Platform for Building Apps for Manufacturing Industry 4.0

 To reach Industry 4.0, manufacturers need the right development platform.
 Alpha TransForm is built to help manufacturers digitally transform their businesses.
 Alpha TransForm allows manufacturing employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 The resulting apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
 Get a free trial of Alpha TransForm.
-You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App or our Non-Conformance Reporting App.
+You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App, 5S Audit App or our Non-Conformance Reporting App.